jonkarrer/alpaca_api_client/README.md

 <a href="https://alpaca.markets/">Alpaca</a> is a trading platform for developers and app makers,
 and they provide various endpoints to access over http.
-The goal of this package is to provide the bare minimum tools for using the Alpaca API, and to learn more about open source software building.
+The goal of this package is to provide the bare minimum tools for using the Alpaca API.

-This is not a batteries included package yet, and still requires a lot of testing.
+Still exploring Rust and open source development, so this package may not be as professional or robust as other libraries out there.
+I am committed to creating and maintaining this library to the best of my ability, and do use this daily for stock trading.

 ## Features

-- **Feature 1:** Safe and single threaded
+- **Safe and single threaded**
-- **Feature 2:** Easy to use
+- **Easy to use**
-- **Feature 3:** Minimal overhead
+- **Minimal overhead**

 ## Installation